actions-marketplace-validations/yumemi-inc_gradle-dependency-diff-report/README.md

 ### Using this action's output

-Use the `exists-diff` output of this action to notify the pull request with a comment if there are any difference in dependencies.
+Use the `exists-diff` output of this action to notify the pull request with a comment if there are any differences in dependencies.

 ```yaml
 - uses: yumemi-inc/gradle-dependency-diff-report@main